Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 • Falling objects (including tree limbs)

-• Wind and hail (in most regions — see exceptions below)
+• Wind and hail (in most regions, see exceptions below)

 • Weight of ice, snow, or sleet

-Leased Solar Panels
+Leased Solar Panels and PPAs

-If you're leasing panels or enrolled in a PPA, the solar company — not you — is the legal owner of the equipment.
+If you're leasing panels or enrolled in a PPA, the solar company (not you) is the legal owner of the equipment.
 In most cases, the leasing company carries their own insurance for the panels themselves, and your homeowners policy does not need to cover the equipment.
 However:

 • Your policy may still cover structural damage to your roof or home caused by the leased panels